jaylenwang7/jaylenwang7.github.io/_research/crypto_carbon.md

 There has been a good amount of research looking into the potential energy consumption and carbon costs of Bitcoin.
 None of this research, however, has taken a very holistic view of energy consumption beyond just the operating costs of mining.
 Most importantly, no research has looked at the costs associated with manufacturing the hardware used for bitcoin mining.
 From previous research done by a graduate student at Harvard (Udit Gupta) we know that “capex”, i.e. one time costs like manufacturing, costs can make up a large portion, sometimes a majority depending on the application, of the total carbon footprint of using hardware.
 Just as an example, for Apple 74% of total emissions come from manufacturing while only 19% is derived from actual product use.

 # Project Presentation
-See the following presentation I gave to my lab group for a more detailed description of the project and current results:
+See the following presentation I gave to my lab group for a more detailed description of the project and some of the results:
 <object data="https://jaylenwang7.github.io/files/Crypto_Capex_Carbon.pdf" type="Crypto/pdf" width="700px" height="700px">
     <embed src="https://jaylenwang7.github.io/files/Crypto_Capex_Carbon.pdf">
         <p>This browser does not support PDFs.
 Please download the PDF to view it: <a href="https://jaylenwang7.github.io/files/Crypto_Capex_Carbon.pdf">Download PDF</a>.</p>